alf-p-steinbach/Frances-Buontempo---Learn-C-by-Example-2024-/README.md

 And it would be nice if it had been named e.g. `input_int`, to make it more clear that it’s not a text line input function like Python’s `input`.

-As indicated by the code comment “try a negative number!”, at this point using `unsigned` is ***a pedagogical measure***.
+As indicated by the code comment “try a negative number!”, at this point using `unsigned` is ***a pedagogical device***.
 It lets the reader *experience* one problem with `unsigned` and allows Frances to then explain that “We can fix this by changing the type to `int`”, and mostly she does that.
 However, use of `unsigned` persists, probably inadvertently, in *some* later code examples, e.g. in §3.1.3:

 > ```cpp
 > void guess_number_with_clues(unsigned number, auto message);